tig-foundation/tig-monorepo/docs/tech/4_benchmarkers.md

 Upon benchmark submission, it enters the mempool for inclusion in the next block.
 When the benchmark is confirmed into a block, up to three unique nonces are sampled from the metadata, and corresponding solution data must be submitted by Benchmarkers.

 TIG refers to this sampling as probabilistic verification, and ensures its unpredictability by using both the new block id and benchmark id in seeding the pseudo-random number generator.
-Probabilistic verification not only drastically reduces the amount of solution data that gets submitted to TIG, but also renders it irrational to fraudulently “pad” a benchmark with fake solutions:
+Probabilistic verification not only drastically reduces the amount of solution data that gets submitted to TIG, but also renders it irrational to fraudulently "pad" a benchmark with fake solutions:

 If a Benchmarker computes N solutions, and pads M fake solutions to the benchmark for a total of N + M solutions, then the chance of getting away with this is $\left(\frac{N}{N+M}\right)^3$.
 The expected payoff for honesty (N solutions always accepted) is always greater than the payoff for fraudulence (N+M solutions sometimes accepted):